nginxinc/nginx-amplify-doc/amplify-guide.md

     api_key = ecfdee2e010899135c258d741a6effc7
 ```

+#### Hostname and uuid

+In order to create a unique object for monitoring the OS, the agent should be able to extract a valid hostname from the system.
+The hostname will then be utilized as one of the components for generating a unique [identifier](https://github.com/nginxinc/naas-agent/blob/master/amplify/agent/util/host.py#L137).
+Essentially, the uuid identifier  is used to unambiguously describe the agent to the Amplify core.
+If uuid is changed, it makes the agent and the core register a new object for monitoring.

+When generated, uuid is written to `agent.conf`.
+Typically this happens automatically when the agent starts and successfully detects hostname for the first time.
+Normally you should *not* change the uuid in `agent.conf` by hand.

-If the agent is not able to determine system's hostname, you can define it manually in `/etc/amplify-agent/agent.conf`.
+The agent will try to do its best in determining the correct hostname.
+If it fails to detect hostname, you can (re)define it manually in the `agent.conf` file.
 Check for the following section, and fill in the desired hostname:

 ```
     [credentials]